tuananh/jenkins-shared-libraries-tips/README.md

 # Jenkins Share Libraries Tips

-> Tips and tricks working with Jenkins shared libraries
+> Tips and tricks with Jenkins shared libraries

-If you still have to work with Jenkins in 2022, you may find this useful to you :)
+If you still have to work with Jenkins in 2022, you may find this useful to you.

 ## Jenkins and [kaniko](https://github.com/GoogleContainerTools/kaniko)